Atmosphere of Earth: Pressure and thickness

 Even above the Kármán line, significant atmospheric effects such as auroras still occur.
 Meteors begin to glow in this region, though the larger ones may not burn up until they penetrate more deeply.
 The various layers of Earth's ionosphere, important to HF radio propagation, begin below 100 km and extend beyond 500 km.
-By comparison, the International Space Station and Space Shuttle typically orbit at 350–400 km, within the F-layer of the ionosphere where they encounter enough atmospheric drag to require reboosts every few months, otherwise, orbital decay will occur resulting in a return to Earth.
-Depending on solar activity, satellites can experience noticeable atmospheric drag at altitudes as high as 700–800 km.
+By comparison, the International Space Station typically orbit at 370–460 km, within the F-layer of the ionosphere, where they encounter enough atmospheric drag to require reboosts every few months, otherwise orbital decay will occur, resulting in a return to Earth.
+Depending on solar activity, satellites can experience noticeable atmospheric drag at altitudes as high as 600–800 km.

 Temperature

-The division of the atmosphere into layers mostly by reference to temperature is discussed above.
-Temperature decreases with altitude starting at sea level, but variations in this trend begin above 11 km, where the temperature stabilizes over a large vertical distance through the rest of the troposphere.
-In the stratosphere, starting above about 20 km, the temperature increases with height, due to heating within the ozone layer caused by the capture of significant ultraviolet radiation from the Sun by the dioxygen and ozone gas in this region.
-Still another region of increasing temperature with altitude occurs at very high altitudes, in the aptly-named thermosphere above 90 km.
+Starting at sea level, the temperature decreases with altitude until reaching the stratosphere at around 11 km.
+Above, the temperature stabilizes over a large vertical distance.
+Starting above about 20 km, the temperature increases with height, due to heating within the ozone layer caused by the capture of significant ultraviolet radiation from the Sun by the molecular oxygen and ozone gas in this region.
+A second region of increasing temperature with altitude occurs at very high altitudes, in the aptly-named thermosphere above 90 km.

+During the night, the ground radiates more energy than it gains from the atmosphere.
+As energy is conducted from the nearby atmosphere to the cooler ground, it creates a temperature inversion where the local temperature increases with altitude up to around 1,000 m.

 Speed of sound

 Because in an ideal gas of constant composition the speed of sound depends only on temperature and not on pressure or density, the speed of sound in the atmosphere with altitude takes on the form of the complicated temperature profile (see illustration to the right), and does not mirror altitudinal changes in density or pressure.
+For example, at sea level the speed of sound is 340 m/s.
+At the average temperature of the stratosphere, −60 °C, the speed of sound decreases to 290 m/s.